Control Flow

 -

-requires an expression which evaluates into a Boolean.
+ifrequires an expression which evaluates into a Boolean.
 This expression must be placed inside a pair of curved brackets:1

 if( expresssion )